yxshh/clear-ransomware/README.md

 Encrypt all listed files: The code reads the contents of each file in the files list and encrypts it using the symmetric key generated in step 2.
 The encrypted contents are then written back to the same file, effectively overwriting the original data.*

 *This code is a sample ransomware script.
 It first looks for all the files in the current directory and stores it in a list files, excluding the files "ransomware.py" and "decrypt.py".

 The private RSA key is stored in the variable private_key and is used to encrypt the files.
 The encryption is done using the PyCryptodome library, which is a self-contained Python package of low-level cryptographic primitives that supports both Python 3.6 and newer.

 The code then uses the Fernet module of the cryptography library to decrypt the contents of the files*

-**Future Perspectives**
+The code then uses the Fernet module of the cryptography library to decrypt the contents of the files*

+Future Perspectives

-*This decrypter would be decrypting many other ransomwares too which would help a lot of companies or organizations to be safe from such type of malwares*
+This decrypter would be decrypting many other ransomwares too which would help a lot of companies or organizations to be safe from such type of malwares

-**This Project for Hackthefall event is done by**:-
+This Project for Hackthefall event is done by:-

-- `Yash Mehta`
-- `Rishikesh Anand`
+Yash Mehta
+Rishikesh Anand
-- `Utsav Kachhadiya `
+Utsav Kachhadiya
-- `Uttam Makwana`
+Uttam Makwana